Benny93/DeepRefactor/README.md

 Please fix the issue by either removing the unused variable or adding code that uses it.
 Do not include any explanations or additional text.
 Only return the fixed code.
 Add a comment with the prefix [DeepRefactor] to indicate the fix.`, fileName, errorOutput, fileContent)

 ```

+## TODO

+- Sometimes the model gets stuck and cannot fix the linter error
+- If it gets stuck it should have the option to start all over again
+- User interaction
+- Support for Multiple Files
+- Fallback to Manual Fixes
+- Verbose and Quiet Modes
+- Configuration File
+- Performance Optimizations
+- Caching Model Responses